Electrical and Computer Engineering, M.S.

 - Advanced topics in mathematics and stochastic processes

 - Advances in areas such as parallel computing, networks, and integrated circuit designs

 - Areas of specialization such as computer security, quantum computing, nanotechnology, signal processing, and information technology

 Our curriculum is comprised of 30 credits, twelve of which are allocated to required courses and six of which are allocated to specialized courses in Electrical and Computer Engineering.
 Requirements include core and specialized courses.
 Remaining courses establish elective choices and project/thesis options; students consult with an advisor to develop competency in a given area of expertise.
-In order to accommodate working professionals, courses are offered during day, evening hours, as well as weekend at the Old Westbury and Manhattan campuses.
+In order to accommodate working professionals, courses are offered during day, evening hours, as well as weekend at the Long Island (Old Westbury) and New York City (Manhattan) campuses.